aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

   - If embedding similarity score is under threshold the match it's rejected and QnABot reverts to Kendra fallback or no_hits
   - Use the Content Designer TEST tab to see the hits ranked by score for your query results.
   - The default is 0.80 for now but you may well need to modify this based on your embedding model and your experiments.

-**EMBEDDINGS_API:** Set during deployment based on stack parameter.
-Valid values are DISABLED, OPENAI, SAGEMAKER, and LAMBDA.
-Do not modify in Settings, but rather update your QnABot CloudFormation stack to set a new value for `EmbeddingsApi` and assciated parameters to ensure that permissions, index dimension settings are updated, and that stored embeddings are recomputed with the new model.

-**OPENAI_API_KEY:** Modify if needed to update your OpenAI Api Key.

-**EMBEDDINGS_SAGEMAKER_ENDPOINT:** Set during deployment to the EndpointName of the provisioned SageMaker Embeddings Endpoint.
-Do not modify this setting.

-**EMBEDDINGS_LAMBDA_ARN:** Set during deployment based on stack parameter.
-Do not modify in Settings, but rather update your QnABot  CloudFormation stack to set a new value for `EmbeddingsLambdaArn` and `EmbeddingsLambdaDimensions` to ensure that permissions, index dimension settings are updated, and that stored embeddings are recomputed with the new Lambda.